 The mission of Brandon House Cultural & Performing Arts Center, referred to as Brandon House, is transforming lives through creative and performing arts!

 Affirming its core belief in urban renewal as it relates to promoting job creation, urban renewal, economic development, and creative economy, Brandon House uses the power of the arts to embrace creative talents of local, regional and global artists and performers.
-Brandon House provides a gathering place where cultural activities illuminate, educate and entertain through affordable cultural opportunities that can enrich the quality of live of diverse audiences in a venue located outside of downtown Little Rock.
+Brandon House provides a gathering place where cultural activities illuminate, educate and entertain through affordable cultural opportunities that can enrich the quality of life of diverse audiences in a venue located outside of downtown Little Rock.

 Brandon House is unique in that it uses the arts to engage high-risk youth in untraditional ways to address their career development, as well as their personal, academic, and social issues and to prevent them from engaging in negative behaviors that lead to juvenile delinquency.
 Additionally, Brandon House uses creative and performing arts as a way to generate increased economic activity and social viability; and as a way to engage and expose community residents to digital, visual, literary, performing and creative arts.